-- 1. Timeline: If youth apply after July 1, 2019, they must have been in care after age 14.
-If they apply after July 1, 2020, they must have been in care after age 13. - 2.
+- 1. Timeline: If youth apply after July 1, 2020, they must have been in care at any point after age 13. - 2.
 Definition of Foster Care: Have been in the care of tribal, federal, or Washington State foster care, or the jurisdiction of the interstate compact on the placement of children (ICPC). - 3.
 Residency: Be a resident of Washington State.
 In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.